 NOTE 3: The detailed scope for WT#8 will be coordinated and aligned with Massive Communication (IoT) requirements from RAN and SA1.
 Ambient IoT, NB-IoT and non-3GPP access are not in the scope of the WT.

 NOTE 4: This WT has a dependency on WT#1.1 for potential control signalling aspects.

+NOTE 5: This WT will study system level aspects in support of UE power saving related features defined in RAN WGs, if any.